 Don’t be a sucker for whiny tenants; you have enough real issues to take care of.
 The fact is that you are not obligated legally or otherwise to jump into action every time they call.

 5. Indulgent pet owners

 Don’t make compromises when it comes to animals living at your properties.
-A dog that loves to chew or cat that marks its territory with urine can do major damage, and even make the property hard to rent after move-out.
+A dog that loves to chew or cat that marks its territory with urine can do major damage and even make the property hard to rent after move-out.
 Even if you do allow pets, you’ll want to make periodic checks on the property to ensure there’s no damage happening.
-If you don’t allow them, but find evidence of them anyway, you’ll want to invoke consequences before the tenants have packed up and left and everything becomes more complicated.
+If you don’t allow them (service animals do not count as pets under The ADA), but find evidence of them anyway, you’ll want to invoke consequences before the tenants have packed up and left and everything becomes more complicated.
 These days a lot of tenants own exotic pets, so be ready to answer whether it’s okay to have, say, a couple of ferrets living in the home.